top of page

 Quick Intro

-Experience (4000+ catered events) Decades of off-premise catering experience, from 10,000+ events to intimate, high-end dinners.
-Sole Chef for private Hillary Clinton campaign event where Bill Clinton spoke to 30 donors at the $100K+ level.
+Milwaukee WI, Northwestern Mutual Conference, 12,000+ attended, 2024 Experience (4000+ catered events) Decades of event catering, from 10,000+ events to intimate, high-end dinners.
+Sole Event Chef for private Hillary Clinton campaign event where Bill Clinton spoke to 30 donors at the $100K+ level.
 Selected as lead Chef for SpaceX company launch parties, supervising teams of up to 20 culinary staff.
-Chosen by Gene’s catering for two consecutive years to run the players’ tent kitchen at what is now the Miami Open tennis tournament,
+Chosen by Gene’s catering for two consecutive years to run the players’ tent

 Jerry